 2. ReloadIT Cards ($2,500 per day).
 I’ve been hearing of more and more people who have found places that accept credit cards for ReloadIT card purchases.
 These are ideal because they come in increments of up to $950 with a $3.95 purchase fee – this method cuts the cost of manufactured spending almost in half, compared to Vanilla Reloads.

 3. Visa and Gift Cards (unlimited).
 [UPDATE: Extrabux is no longer offering cash back on Visa gift cards.
-You can, however, go through TopCashBack for 0.5% cash back] When there is a high shopping portal cash back offer, this can be one of the cheapest ways to meet your spend.
-You can buy Visa gift cards at your local grocery or drugstore, but you’ll be on the hook for a $3.95 fee per $500 card.
-Instead, head over to GiftCardMall.com through a shopping portal and earn enough cash back to cancel out the majority of your fees.
+You can, however, go through TopCashBack for 0.5% cash back].
+When there is a high shopping portal cash back offer, this can be a cheap ways to meet your spend.
+You can buy Visa gift cards at your local grocery or drugstore at $3.95 fee per $500 card.
+Instead, visit GiftCardMall.com through a shopping portal and earn enough cash back to cancel out most of your fees.

 You can unload your gift cards via Bluebird or Amazon Payments, but my preferred method is via Walmart money orders.
-The cheapest Walmart store I’ve found charges $0.55 per money order, though I’ve heard of locations that charge as little as $0.25.
+The cheapest Walmart store I’ve found charges $0.55 per money order.
+I have heard of locations that charge as little as $0.25.

 4. Amazon Payments ($1,000 per month).
 You can knock out $1,000 per month in spending requirements by sending cash to a person you trust (friend, relative spouse, etc.) and having them pay you back in cash.
 In three months, this knocks off a third of your spend (or 1/10th, if you’re going for three cards and $30,000 in spending requirements).

 5. American Express for Target ($5,000 – $10,000 per month).
 The fees are high on this card, but it’s a convenient option when you’ve tapped out all other resources.
 Plus, these can be reloaded at Target, and who doesn’t love going to Target?
-You take the card to the register, load up to $1,000 at a time, and pay a $3 fee per load.
-Your first ATM withdrawal each month is fee-free (though ATM owner fees apply) and every subsequent withdrawal incurs a $3 fee.
-You can unload $5,000 per month on these cards, though if you pick up a second one, you can double up.
+You take the card to the register, load $1,000 at a time and pay a $3 fee per load.
+Your first ATM withdrawal each month is fee-free and each subsequent withdrawal incurs a $3 fee.
+You can unload $5,000 per month on these cards.
+Pick up a second card to double your spending power.
 Before I found a reliable Vanilla Reload source, I regularly maxed out my American Express for Target card without getting shut down.